-World food day is celebrated every year globally on October 16 to celebrate the founders’ day of the United Nations Food and Agriculture Organization in 1945.
-This day is also celebrated by organizations like World Food Programme (WFP) and the International Fund for Agriculture Development.
+World Food Day is celebrated every year globally on October 16 to celebrate the founders’ day of the United Nations Food and Agriculture Organization in 1945.
+This day is also celebrated by organizations like the World Food Programme (WFP) and the International Fund for Agriculture Development.

 World Food Day History